 Cross-fade from the pair in the maze to Jack entering the lobby, so that it appears briefly that he too is in the maze, surrounded by its greenery, and that the very lobby is within and engulfed by it.
 And Jack's figure, in turn, engulfs those of Wendy and Danny, as they briefly walk the same path together in this crossfade, the maze path leading via the overlay to the miniature maze in the lobby.
 A ghostly, marvelous shot that melds the maze with the hotel.

 The floor is littered with a few of Danny's toys including his Big Wheel that rests in a circle, a connection thus concretely made between the toy Big Wheel and these circular, wheel motifs, and in particular this one in which Dick will later lie slain.
 Lying on the Big Wheel is Danny's toy Bugs Bunny, which is a stand-in for Danny as he is called Doc after the bunny.
-Though not observed in the photo on this page, nearby is a Winnie the Pooh doll which could be taken as stand-in for Wendy, though she had told Dick she wasn't a Winnie.
+Though not observed in the photo on this page, nearby is a Winnie the Pooh doll that could be taken as stand-in for Wendy, though she had told Dick she wasn't a Winnie.
 There is also a black or dark-brown stuffed toy of some sort that can be seen, which is possibly a stand-in for Dick, so that they are all present in the room by virtue of the toys.

 No longer having the ball, Jack then goes to stand before a table we'd not closely observed before, though it has been in several scenes, which holds the miniature version of the maze, displaying even the map of the maze to the right of its entrance, the hut to the left.

 A sense of unease has been slowly building though all Jack has done is play handball.
 Walking past a sofa, Jack glances at the bat Wendy will later use as her defensive weapon against him, knocking him down the stairs.
 That it appears here after the ball bouncing off the driftwood to the side, makes me think that we can imagine the driftwood as having batted the ball.
 And now appears the bat.
-What I mean by this is the Overlook as a living, animated entity, materializing and dematerializing things in such a way that its occupants hardly take notice, or don't.
+What I mean by this is the Overlook is as a living, animated entity, materializing and dematerializing things in such a way that its occupants hardly take notice, or don't.

 Standing before the maze, Jack slides his finger into the front entrance.